 Adam Strange is a man of two worlds: Earth and the alien planet Rann.

 Adam has recently retired to Earth with his beloved wife Alanna, where he has written a memoir of his escapades on Rann and is on tour to promote it while signing copies.
-But the good times and good news come to a screeching halt when a man angrily confronts Adam over what happened in Rann.
+But the good times and good news come to a screeching halt when a man angrily confronts Adam over what happened on Rann.
 To make matters worse, that same man was later found murdered not long after by a space gun.

 For sure, Adam is positive he didn't kill the man.
 But it still begs the question: if he didn't pull the trigger, who did?
 Exactly what happened on Rann?
 Is Adam Strange a war hero or a war criminal?

 - Art Shift: The book switches between art styles frequently.
 Scenes occurring on Earth are drawn by Mitch Gerads while scenes on Rann are by Evan "Doc" Shaner.
 This also extends to the covers, which have Doc Shaner doing fantastical covers and Gerads doing gritty ones.
+Issue 10's last flashback panel has the color fading away to symbolize the illusion falling apart.

 - Asshole Victim: A guy screams at Adam for his actions on Rann...and gets his head blown away.